haskell-game/tiny-games-hs/README.md

 ![](play-2.dark.png)

-You can also run `./play GAME -h` to view a game's source code and documentation, if any.
+or `./play GAME -h` to view a game's source code and documentation if any.

 If you don't have bash, cd into each `*/GAME` directory and try running `GAME.hs`.
 If that fails, look for running clues in that file, a readme, or the `play` script.